tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 Play repeats until you press ESCAPE (taking you back to the main menu) or complete the level.
-If you beat the previous time, enter your name (6 chars - any of letters, numbers, space, `-`, `?` and `!`), press RETURN, and your score will be immortalized on disk.
+If you beat the previous time, enter your name (6 chars - any of letters, numbers, space, `-`, `?` and `!`), press RETURN, and your time will be immortalized on disk.
 Until it's beaten again, at least...

 (Press `V` on the main menu to display the version number.)